Revealing Choice Bracketing: Testing choice bracketing

 \end{pred}

-These two predictions, as the names suggest, reflect the appropriate manifestations of WARP in our setting.
-Narrow bracketing requires that WARP holds when comparing any pair of subdecisions, even when they are part of economically different decisions.
-Broad bracketing implies that WARP holds at the decision problem level, comparing final bundles feasible in both aggregate budget sets.
+Narrow bracketing requires that WARP holds when comparing any pair of parts of decisions, even when they belong to economically different decisions.
+Broad bracketing implies that WARP holds at the decision level, comparing final alternatives that are feasible in both aggregate budget sets.